Sanjjay/TVScreenManager/README.md

 * **Sleep Timeouts:** Customize exactly when your device goes into a deep sleep mode to save energy.
 * **Custom Daydream Selection:** Set *any* installed screensaver app (Daydream) as your default, even if your TV's system settings try to block or hide it.
 * **Custom Keyboard Selection:** Set *any* installed keyboard app as your default, even if your TV's system settings try to block or hide it.
-* **Fire TV & Google TV Compatible:** Works seamlessly across various TV operating systems that traditionally restrict screensaver customization.
+* **Fire TV & Google TV Compatible:** Works seamlessly across various TV operating systems that traditionally restrict customization.

 ---

 ## 🚀 Setup Instructions

-Because changing screensaver and timeout settings requires deeper system access, Android requires you to grant a special permission called `WRITE_SECURE_SETTINGS`.
+Because changing keyboard, screensaver and timeout settings requires deeper system access, Android requires you to grant a special permission called `WRITE_SECURE_SETTINGS`.

 You only need to do this **once** using a computer and an ADB (Android Debug Bridge) command.